Chronology

 1983

-Petersburg Press publishes Seven Apples, a series of seven-color woodcuts.
+Petersburg Press publishes Seven Apples, a series of woodcuts.

 Publication of monograph by Alloway, which includes the essay, "Notes on Technique."